Azure-Samples/azure-spring-boot-samples/aad/spring-security/reactive/webflux/oauth2/spring-cloud-gateway/README.md

 - java
 products:
 - azure-active-directory
-name: Protecting REST API behind gateway by validating token issued by Azure AD in gateway
+name: Protecting REST API behind gateway by validating token issued by Azure Active Directory in gateway
-description: This sample demonstrates how to protect REST API behind gateway by validating token issued by Azure AD in gateway.
+description: This sample demonstrates how to protect REST API behind gateway by validating token issued by Azure Active Directory in gateway.
 ---

 # Spring Boot application with Azure Active Directory